-We are happy to tell you that we have added two new e-resources that were previously only available in print: Encyclopaedia of Islam Online and Brill Dictionary of Ancient Greece.
+We are happy to tell you that we have added two new e-resources that were previously only available in print: Encyclopaedia of Islam Online and Brill Dictionary of Ancient Greek.
 Both resources are now accessible to all patrons, both on and off campus, and will be especially useful as quick references sources for scholars in classics or theological studies.

 The Encyclopaedia of Islam Online (Second Edition) is an authoritative source not only for the religion, but also for the believers and the countries in which they live.
 It includes articles on tribes and dynasties, on the crafts and sciences, on political and religious institutions, on the geography, ethnography, flora and fauna of the various countries and on the history, topography and monuments of the major towns and cities.
 Its geographical and historical scope encompasses the old Arabo-Islamic empire, the Islamic countries of Iran, Central Asia, the Indian sub-continent and Indonesia, the Ottoman Empire and all modern Islamic states.
 All entries include bibliographies.